James Hayward (politician): Television producer

+Member of Bunbury City Council (2013–2021)

+He joined the National Party of Australia (WA) in 2012.
 In 2013, he was elected to Bunbury City Council, serving until 2021.
 He served as state president of the National Party from 2015 to 2019, and as the federal vice president of the National Party of Australia.

+Member of Western Australian Legislative Council (2021–2023)

 At the 2021 Western Australian state election, Hayward was elected to the Western Australian Legislative Council as a member for South West.

 He was the shadow minister for Local Government, Water, and Regional Cities.

 On 2 December 2021, Western Australia Police charged Hayward with alleged child sexual abuse of an eight-year-old girl earlier in 2021.
 He was charged with three counts of indecent dealings with a child under 13 years, one count of procuring a child under 13 years to do an indecent act and one count of persistent sexual conduct.
 Later the same day, he was suspended by the National Party of Australia (WA).
 The following day, he resigned from the party.
 In February 2022, Hayward revealed he will not resign from parliament, saying that if he resigned, "it would send a message that any person in public office can be removed by simply making an untested allegation."
 In June 2022, prosecutors dropped the charge of persistent sexual conduct.
-He pleaded not guilty to the four remaining charges, and will stand trial starting in August 2023.
+He pleaded not guilty to the four remaining charges.
+However, on 28 August 2023, a jury found him guilty of directing an eight-year-old girl to indecently touch him on two occasions.
+As the offence has a maximum sentence over five years, he was automatically disqualified from being a member of parliament upon his conviction.
+This was the first use of the law since 1910.